mozzarellaV8/indexing-seneca/readme.md

 Seneca has tested his powers of concentration by taking lodging over a public bath-house, and describes its echoing cacophony.

+#### Letter 57 (Book VI.4)

+Again Seneca describes an extraordinary physical ordeal, perhaps a combination of whirling sandstorm and the kind of claustrophobia engendered by tunnels.
+He discusses other forms of phobia and distinguishes them from ostensibly reasonable fears, none of which are really justified.

 ## Notes
 **<sup>[[1]](#motivation)</sup> _“Taleb Delivers Commencement Speech at American University of Beirut 2016.”_ YouTube, Manish Sharma, 9 June 2016, [youtu.be/Fzmr3urk28I?t=3m36s](youtu.be/Fzmr3urk28I?t=3m40s).**